Thailand Plug Adapter Guide: Sockets, Voltage & What You Need

 UK Travellers

-You need a UK to Thailand plug adapter – specifically a UK to Type A/C adapter.
-This covers Thailand and most of Southeast Asia.
-Universal travel adapters also work but are bulkier.
+You need a UK to Thailand plug adapter — specifically one that converts UK Type G to Type A or C. This format covers Thailand and most of Southeast Asia.

 Where to Buy Adapters